 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

 - Who Should be Seen?

 1. Normal Frequency

-Wherever a Child Looked After is placed, their social worker must visit them in placement at the following intervals, subject to the exceptions in Section 2, Exceptions:
+It is good practice that when a Child Looked After is placed they should be accompanied by the social worker to the placement.
+Following this their social worker must visit them in placement at the following intervals, subject to the exceptions in Section 2, Exceptions:

 - Within 1 week of the start of any placement.
 (This applies to all new placements where, for example, a child moves from one placement to another);

 - Then at intervals of no more than 6 weeks during the first year of the placement;

 - Thereafter, at intervals of not more than 6 weeks (or 3 months if the placement is intended to last until the child is 18);

 - Where a child is in a designated long-term foster placement, visits after the first year may take place at intervals of not more than 6 months.
 The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.